ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 ### bool currentBasedPositionMode(uint8_t id, int32_t current = 0, const char **log = NULL)
 **Description**
 Set currrent based position mode to DYNAMIXEL.
-You can simply set joint mode controlled by current to DYNAMIXEL X series.
+You can simply set joint mode controlled by current to DYNAMIXEL-X series.
 After mode successfully set, torque will be on.
 The current parameters will be used argument to make profile.

 **Input**